aa2655-svg/ECET-230-001-Group-Project/Definitions/project-definition.md

 - Move marble from point A to B

 ## Objectives
-- Build a functional robotic arm with 5 DOF.
+- Build a functional robotic arm with 5 DOF
 - Use Arduino for easy programming.
 - Mpu6050 for robot control
 - Wireless communication